vijaymarupudi/reaction-time/README.md

 ## What is a timeline generator?

-A timeline generator is an iterable that yields plugins.
+A timeline generator is an async or normal iterator that yields plugins.

 ## What is a plugin?